gvwilson/12-design/README.md

 ## Rule 5: group related information together

-If several things are closely related or frequently occur together, our brains combine them into a "chunk" that only takes up one slot in short-term memory.
+If several things are closely related or frequently occur together, our brains combine them into a "chunk" that only takes up one slot in short-term memory [Thalmann2019].
 We can aid this by combining related values into data structures.
 For example, instead of storing the X, Y, and Z coordinates of points separately like this:

     def enclose(x0, y0, z0, x1, y1, z1, nearness):
         ...